peter88213/novxlib-docs/README.md

 # novxlib-docs

-English online documentation for the [novxib](https://github.com/peter88213/novxib) library.
+English online documentation for the [novxlib](https://github.com/peter88213/novxlib) library.

+The pages are created with the help of the [dtd2rst.py](https://github.com/peter88213/dtd2rst) tool.

 ## License